Muhammad Ismail Jamaluddin

-Muhammad Ismail bin Hj Jamaluddin (born 21 September 1952), is a Malaysian retired military officer who served as the 22nd Chief of Malaysian Army from February 2007 to May 2010.
+Muhammad Ismail bin Hj Jamaluddin (born 21 September 1952) is a Malaysian retired military officer who served as the 22nd Chief of Malaysian Army from February 2007 to May 2010.

 Early life and education

 Ismail was born on 21 September 1952 in Johor Bahru.
-In 1970, he attended the Officer Cadet Course at Royal Military College, Sungai Besi and he completed the course in 1971.
-He also graduated on Master in Management from Asian Institute of Management in 1996.
+In 1970, he attended the Officer Cadet Course at Royal Military College, Sungai Besi, completing the course in 1971.
+He also graduated with a Master in Management from Asian Institute of Management in 1996.

 Military career

-Ismail was commissioned to Junior lieutenant on 16 April 1971 and posted as officer in 8th Battalion, Royal Malay Regiment.
-Throughout his military career, he has served in various positions.
-Some positions including as Commander of Malaysian Contingent IV (MALCON IV-SFOR) in 1997, Commander of 10th Parachute Brigade in 1999 until 2000, Commander of 3rd Infantry Division in 2003 until 2004, Assistant Chief of Staff (Defence Planning), Armed Forces HQ in 2004 until 2005, and Deputy Chief of Army in 2005 until 2007.
+Ismail was commissioned as a junior lieutenant on 16 April 1971 and posted as an officer in 8th Battalion, Royal Malay Regiment.
+Throughout his military career, he has served in various positions, including as Commander of Malaysian Contingent IV (MALCON IV-SFOR) in 1997, Commander of 10th Parachute Brigade from 1999 to 2000, Commander of 3rd Infantry Division from 2003 to 2004, Assistant Chief of Staff (Defence Planning), Armed Forces HQ from 2004 to 2005, and Deputy Chief of Army from 2005 until 2007.

-Ismail was appointed 22nd Chief of Army on 1 February 2007 following appointment of his predecessor Abdul Aziz Zainal as the 16th Chief of Defence Forces.
-The position he held until his retirement on 20 May 2010 and succeeded by Zulkifeli Mohd Zin.
+Ismail was appointed the 22nd Chief of Army on 1 February 2007 following appointment of his predecessor Abdul Aziz Zainal as the 16th Chief of Defence Forces.
+He held the position until his retirement on 20 May 2010 and was succeeded by Zulkifeli Mohd Zin.

 Personal life

 Ismail was married to Rosmalisa binti Abdullah and blessed with two daughters and one son.
-He likes reading and playing golf in spare time.
+He likes reading and playing golf in his spare time.